top of page

 -

-How many girls do you have?Currently, out of 123 students, 21 are female (accurate as of February 2022).
-We offer our female students a weekly girls’ group where they can get together and all female students have access to female teaching assistants and teachers on a daily basis.
-Our female students feel fully supported and, where appropriate, we will keep female students in the same classes.
-The number of female students being placed is quickly increasing, including a continued high increase in enquiries for female students.
+How many girls do you have?Our boy to girl ratio is approximately 80/20% which is the figure we have to report to the DfE; however, there is a cohort of learners at Gretton with trans or non-binary identity.
+We offer our female learners a weekly girls’ group where they can get together and all female students have access to female teaching assistants and teachers on a daily basis.
+Our female learners feel fully supported and, where appropriate, we will keep female learners in the same classes.
+The number of female learners being placed is quickly increasing, including a continued high increase in enquiries for female learners.

 -

-Do you have a boarding provision?We have a boarding provision at Gretton which provides our students with a 24 hour curriculum from Monday – Friday, 38 weeks per year.
+Do you have a boarding provision?We have a boarding provision at Gretton which provides our learners with a 24 hour curriculum from Monday – Friday, 38 weeks per year.
 Our boarding provision offers warm and homely houses during the week in term time, and our experienced and well-qualified team care for boarders and make sure that they feel secure and settled.
 A maximum of two or three young people live together in a house or bungalow within the school grounds.
 Every young person has their own bedroom, which we encourage and help them to personalise, and shares a bathroom that has a bath and shower.
 Each home has spacious communal living areas, a dining room and great kitchen facilities.
 The gardens and grounds are safe and enclosed, and the young people enjoy using the large fields around the school, the trampoline, football field and playground equipment.
 The young people take part in the day-to-day running of their home to prepare them to live independently.
 The tasks they might typically be introduced to include: preparing meals, washing up, doing their laundry, shopping and learning how to budget for food.
 The young people are learning throughout the waking day and we encourage them to organise and participate in a variety of educational and recreational activities that support their individual education plans and reflect their particular skills, talents and interests.
 These include, football, cultural evenings, visits to social clubs, computer games, swimming, and any other personal activity the student may wish to take part in.
 All boarding staff pride themselves on providing the pupils with real life experiences, helping them to build positive memories that they can take into their adulthood.
 Our ethos is: ‘we are here to look after someone else’s loved one, and we will do our utmost to help these children to achieve in life, and support their family network.’

 -